aleung/pebble-rest-time/README.md

 # Rest Time

 A Pebble app that reminds you to rest.
+Enhanced base on [mattd/rest-time](https://github.com/mattd/rest-time).

 ### What's new